-29(a) An employee shall be given a copy of every statement concerning his/her work performance or conduct prepared during the term of this Agreement, if such statement is to be placed in his/her personal history folder.
+29.(1) Personal History Folders.
+An employee shall be given a copy of every statement concerning his/her work performance or conduct prepared during the term of this Agreement if such statement is to be placed in his/her personal history folder.
 Prior to being given a copy of such statement, the employee must sign a form which shall indicate only that he/she was given a copy of the statement but that he/she does not necessarily agree with its contents.
 The employee shall have the right, but not the obligation, to answer any such statement filed and the answer shall be attached to the statement in the employee's personal history folder.
 Only evaluatory statements prepared by a superior with respect to the employee's work performance or conduct, which are given to the employee in accordance with the procedure outlined above, may be used in any subsequent disciplinary action against the employee.

-29(b) An employee shall be permitted to view his/her personal history folder twice a year upon request, and when an adverse personnel action is initiated against the employee by the UCS.
+29.1(a) An employee shall be permitted to view his/her personal history folder twice a year upon request, and when an adverse personnel action is initiated against the employee by the UCS.
 The view shall be in the presence of a designee of the UCS and the Union, if the employee so requests, and held at such time as the UCS may prescribe but no later than five workdays after such request is made by the employee.

-29(c) Upon an employee's written request, any material in his/her personal history folder of an adverse nature, with the exception of disciplinary actions, personnel transactions and evaluatory statements concerning work performance, shall, if over five years old, be removed from the personal history folder.
-Upon an employee's written request, such material may be removed at the discretion of the Chief Judge of the Court of Appeals, a Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, or the Deputy Chief Administrative Judge (Courts Within or Outside New York City), as appropriate.
+29.1(b) Upon an employee's written request, any material in his/her personal history folder of an adverse nature, with the exception of disciplinary actions, personnel transactions and evaluatory statements concerning work performance, shall, if over five years old, be removed from the personal history folder.
+Upon an employee's written request, such material may be removed at the discretion of the: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division;

+Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims.